Scientific illustrations

 Insect eggs

-Visualizations of the diversity of insect egg morphology illustrated with laterally oriented silhouettes.
+Below are two visualizations of the diversity of insect egg morphology illustrated with laterally oriented silhouettes.
 The data from all of the images on this page are taken from the dataset described in this paper.

 [1] Egg silhouettes, each from a different species of insect, sorted by aspect ratio along the y-axis, with the most elongated eggs at the top.
 Eggs are colored according to taxonomic order: Hymenoptera in green, Hemiptera in blue, Diptera in magenta, and Orthoptera in yellow: